Vila Nova de Gaia: Middle Ages and early modern period

-Between the 5th and 7th centuries, under the rule of the Suebi and Visigoths, the region's largest population centers were Portucale Castrumantiqum (Gaia) and Portucale Castrumnuovum (Porto).
+Between the 5th and 7th centuries, under the rule of the Suebi and Visigoths, the region's largest population centers were Portucale Castrum antiqum (Gaia) and Portucale Castrum nuovum (Porto).
 Christianity became firmly established in the area during this period, particularly after the arrival of Martin of Braga in 550, as evidenced by paleochristian remains found in the castles of Gaia and Crestuma.

 In the 8th century, the Moorish invasions shifted the frontier between Islamic and Christian territories to the Douro River.
 With the constant raids and counter-raids, the town of Cale, or Gaia, was deserted and most of its inhabitants took refuge in Porto in the North side of the river.
 This era also saw the emergence of the Lenda de Gaia (Legend of Gaia), a late medieval legend set in the 10th century.

 Following the Christian reconquest of the Douro's southern bank after 1035, semi-abandoned fertile lands were resettled by colonists from the north, who were drawn by favorable feudal contracts.
 The combined cities of Porto and Gaia were often referred to in contemporary documents as "villa de Portucale."
 The Leonese County of Portucale (Condado Portucalense), centered on this region, would eventually expand and gain independence, forming the Kingdom of Portugal.

 By the 13th century, Vila Nova de Gaia was an established administrative and judicial territory, known as the jurisdiction (julgado) of Gaia.
 It encompassed the parishes of Arcozelo, Avintes, Canelas, Canidelo, Grijó, Guetim, Gulpilhares, Madalena, Mafamude, Olival, Oliveira do Douro, Perosinho, Santa Marinha, São Félix da Marinha, Seixezelo, Serzedo, Valadares, Vilar de Andorinho, and Vilar do Paraíso.
 In 1255, King Afonso III granted a royal charter (foral) to the settlement at the Castle of Gaia, hoping to promote the area as an harbour for cargo entering the river.
 Later, in 1288, King Denis and Queen Elizabeth issued a charter for the nearby lower settlement, known as Burgo Velho do Porto, renaming it Vila Nova de Rey, with the intent of concentrating the wine trade Gaia.
 In 1302, King Denis also established a fair in Vila Nova de Rey.

 During this period, significant institutions were founded, including the Corpus Christi Convent in 1345 by Maria Mendes Petite.
 Medieval Gaia also had ties to Portugal's first university, the University of Coimbra, as the abbot of the church of St. Marinha (igreja de Santa Marinha) renounced certain revenues to support its establishment.
 Additionally, King Pedro I briefly established the municipality of Canidelo in 1363 in honor of his beloved Inês de Castro, though it was dissolved in 1375.